Parcevall Hall Gardens

 History, tourist information, and nearby accommodation

-The property is owned by Walsingham College and rented to the Bradford diocese as a retreat centre.
-For this reason the Hall itself is not open to visitors, though it provides a welcome focal point for garden views.
+Sir William was deeply religious, and when he died in 1960 he left the Parcevall Hall estate to the Guardians of the Shrine of Our Lady of Walsingham.
+The Guardians, in turn, leased the estate and garden to the Leeds diocese as a retreat centre.
+For this reason, the Hall itself is not usually open to visitors, though it provides a welcome focal point for garden views.

 The gardens are the only RHS registered garden in the Yorkshire Dales National Park and offer something of interest to both the avid gardener and anyone interested in a tranquil and beautiful setting.